Quality of Life

 - Access to seven library districts is available and they are networked into hundreds more libraries in other towns, colleges, and universities across the nation.

-- The Alton Marina provides more than 250 slips for motor and sail boaters to use the Alton Lake, the most heavily used inland lake on the upper Mississippi River.
-The Grafton Harbor offers 128 year-round slips and 45 transient slips.
+- The Alton Marina provides more than 300 slips for motor and sail boaters to use the Alton Lake, the most heavily used inland lake on the upper Mississippi River.
+Piasa Harbor offers 100 slips.
+The Grafton Harbor offers 154 covered slips and 150 uncovered slips.

-- We have seven golf courses including one designed by Arnold Palmer- the Spencer T. Olin Golf Course.
+- We have six golf courses including one designed by Arnold Palmer- the Spencer T. Olin Golf Course.
 Two courses offer an executive 9-hole course in addition to the 18 holes.

 - In addition, you can find public access to tennis courts, football fields, baseball diamonds, softball diamonds, soccer fields, track fields, basketball courts, volleyball courts, pistol ranges, archery range, trap & skeet range, swimming pools, and aquatic parks.